dayvillefire/Chrome-CAD-Injection/README.md

 * All of the actual hard work was done by [Ir8Coder](https://github.com/Ir8Coder)
 * Add'l changes to work with CAD system made by [@jbuchbinder](https://github.com/jbuchbinder)

+## TODO

+- [ ] Update manifest with list of all CAD systems for permissions.

 ## License